A Grimley and Holt Child

 They’re articulate, better at handling their emotions, have the ability to empathise and are confident to take action when they feel something is wrong or unfair.
 They will have formed a part of our ‘buddy’ system and will have helped other children to enjoy school.

-They will have learn a lot and covered all areas of the curriculum.
+They have learnt a lot and covered all areas of the curriculum.
 They will also have played conkers, gone pond dipping and invented something amazing.

 They have a strong set of academic skills which goes beyond the expectations of the National Curriculum objectives, having enhanced the way that they learn, as opposed to what they learn.
 They have identified their own learning style and needs and are confident in planning, managing, monitoring and evaluating tasks.
 This means that what they have learnt at Grimley and Holt stands them in good stead for high school and beyond.